Engaging Networks and Stakeholders

 The program will be delivered online with engaging collaboration tools.

-Dr. Ville Eloranta is currently a Postdoctoral Researcher at Aalto University School of Business.
+Dr. Ville Eloranta is currently working as a Senior University Lecturer at Aalto University School of Business.

-Dr. Ville Eloranta holds a PhD in Industrial Engineering and Management from Aalto University School of Science.
+Ville Eloranta holds a PhD in Industrial Engineering and Management from Aalto University School of Science and Technology.

 Stephen Carver is a Senior Lecturer at Cranfield University.